Condensed History of Jones Chapel Baptist Church

 Supplements added in 2007 and 2012 by Grace Martin:

 In September 2005, Jim Lamb was called for the second time to Pastor the church and in 2006, a handicap ramp was built, new vinyl flooring was purchased for the downstairs and a cemetery sign was installed.
-In 2007 the upper parking lot was paved and in 2009 the kitchen was renovated with new cabinets, new appliances and new flooring.
+In 2007 the upper parking lot was paved and in 2009 the kitchen was renovated with new cabinets, appliances, and flooring.
 In 2010 our lower parking lot was paved and in 2011, the nursery was remodeled and our new sound booth was built and dedicated.
 Church members have participated in many mission projects led by the Adults on Mission, including distribution of food to those in need throughout our community and surrounding area, out of our new food storage building which was erected in 2009.
 Also, in 2009 five ladies went on a mission trip to Standing Rock Indian Reservation in North Dakota.
-Some have gone each year since, including this
+Some have gone each year since, including this year.

 In May 2010, the first idea for the fellowship hall started with a recommendation for a pavilion as we needed extra space for larger events and our church fellowships.
-After many meetings, discussion and much prayer seeking God’s will, the idea of a pavilion evolved into a fellowship hall.
+After many meetings, discussions, and much prayer seeking God’s will, the idea of a pavilion evolved into a fellowship hall.
 The Church voted to construct a fellowship hall (40 x 48 with a connector to the existing building) and on May 15, 2011, a Groundbreaking Service for the new Fellowship Hall was held.
 In August 2011, construction began and work continued through July 2012.
-In February the Church voted to hold a Dedication service on August 5, 2012.
+In February, the Church voted to hold a Dedication service on August 5, 2012.
 “To God Be the Glory.”

 8/5/2012